ASHU-web/faculty_leave_profile_portal/README.md

 The details for Relational Database made on PostgreSQL are as follows:

 Please check [this link](https://github.com/ASHU-web/faculty_leave_profile_portal/blob/main/PostgreSQL%20database%20Details.pdf) for further information.
+Note: You can find the Triggers and functions related to the Relational database in the link mentioned above or you can also access it by [clicking here](https://github.com/ASHU-web/faculty_leave_profile_portal/blob/main/PostgreSQL%20database%20Details.pdf).

 ## TEAM for the Project